What is fetal growth restriction (FGR)?

 Why is it important to find FGR early?

 Diagnosing FGR early is very important.
 If the placenta does not work well, it can cause health problems for the baby and sometimes also for the mother.
-Signs of FGR are the baby being too small and abnormal blood flow in the baby and the mother.
 These signs can show low oxygen levels, which can be very dangerous for the baby if birth is not done quickly.

 Read more